 Turns out, some people have “cracked the code” and make a full-time income with Fiverr.
 Or they start on Fiverr to build their portfolio, then graduate to bigger and better projects.

 (Note: Fiverr isn’t the only freelance job site in town.
 Here’s another 64 sites to find freelance work.)

 So you’ve nailed the whole independent freelancing thing.
 Now what?
-Well, one of the next natural steps is to start your own agency.
+Well, one of the next natural steps is to start your own agency (AKA drop servicing).

 Obvious inherent risk involved with this travel job.
 But done correctly, this risk can be minimized.
 There are plenty of knowledgeable people around the world making a living this way.
 Don’t get into this if you don’t love math.

-Like ebooks, this is another passive income stream.
+Like ebooks, this is another way to make passive income while traveling.
 It can be as simple or complex as you’d like—just make sure it provides real value.